TheOverLordEA/TheOverLordEA/README.md

 - 👋 Hi, I’m @TheOverLordEA
-- 👀 I’m a frontend developer
+- 👀 I’m a fullstack developer
 - 🌱 I’m currently learning express, redux, and node.js
 - 💞️ I’m looking to collaborate on mobile and web applications
 - 📫 You can reach through email, github, or linkedin